syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ### Add image in progress bar

-The `ForegroundStyle` are set to the `Image` style, then the foreground image can be specified by using the below given property.
+The `ForegroundStyle` is set to `Image` style, then the foreground image can be specified using the following given property.

 {% tabs %}
 {% highlight c# %}